eclipse-openj9/openj9-docs/docs/xgcpolicy.md

 : If you have problems with application pause times that are caused by global garbage collections, particularly compactions, this policy might improve application performance.
 If you are using large systems that have Non-Uniform Memory Architecture (NUMA) characteristics (x86 and POWER&trade; platforms only), the balanced policy might further improve application throughput.

+    <i class="fa fa-pencil-square-o" aria-hidden="true"></i> **Note:** If you are using the balanced GC policy in a Docker container that uses the default `seccomp` Docker profile, you must start the container with `--security-opt seccomp=unconfined` to exploit NUMA characteristics.
+These options are not required if you are running in Kubernetes, because `unconfined` is set by default (see [Seccomp]( https://kubernetes.io/docs/concepts/policy/pod-security-policy/#seccomp)).

     For more information about this policy, including when to use it, see [Balanced Garbage Collection policy](https://www.ibm.com/support/knowledgecenter/SSYKE2_8.0.0/com.ibm.java.vm.80.doc/docs/mm_gc_balanced.html).

 #### Defaults and options